-Today we’ll look at Brinker International, Inc. (NYSE:EAT) and reflect on its potential as an investment.
-To be precise, we’ll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.
+Today we'll look at Brinker International, Inc. (NYSE:EAT) and reflect on its potential as an investment.
+Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.

 The formula for calculating the return on capital employed is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)